photoprism/photoprism/README.md

 to edit images in the `Originals` folder.
 Run `photoprism index` to reindex them as needed.
 Even deleting and adding is possible, if you stick to the naming scheme.
 Easy, isn't it?

-The full documentation is available at https://docs.photoprism.org/en/latest/.
+The full documentation can be found on [docs.photoprism.org](https://docs.photoprism.org/en/latest/).

 Contribute
 ----------